VldKnd/conditional_quantile_function/README.md

 ```

 ### Project structure
-* notebooks/ - Contain different implementations of approaches to quantile regression.
+* notebooks/ - Contain different implementations of approaches to quantile regression and their conformalization.
 * src/ - Folder with main code snippets used in notebooks and experiments.
+Contains both conformal and optimal transport implementations.
+* scripts/ - Folder with utility scripts to run processes in different infrastructure environments.
 * poc/ - Notebooks with different experiments with Optimal Transport approach to quantile regression.
+Code in that folder is written to quickly check the idea and should not be treated as production ready.

 ### Commit messages:
 ```